getlanced/COE127L-B1_DOE_GROUP03/README.md

 2) From the terminal, change the directory to where the main.cpp and .txt file is located by executing "cd ./path"
   *Sample path ./Desktop/
-3) Compile the program with -fopenmp to enable omp.h and its #pragma directive.
+3) Compile the program with the flag -fopenmp to enable omp.h and its #pragma directive. g++ -fopenmp -o prog prog.cpp
 4) Profit.